jbarber/torque-qps/README.md

 FILTERS
 =======

-Multiple filters can be specified as attribute=value pairs, the attributes are equal to those listed by the -l option.
+Multiple filters can be specified as attribute=value pairs, the attribute names are equal to those listed by the -l option.
 Multiple filters are AND'd together to return the union of jobs matching the filter.
-At the moment only the equality comparison is permitted.
+At the moment only the equality (=) and inequality (!=) comparators are permitted.
+Wildcards are permitted on the left-hand-side.

 For example, the following:

-    qps -f name=FOO -f owner=jbarber@example.com
+    qps -f name=FOO -f owner=jbarber@exam*.com

-returns all jobs owned by the user `jbarber@example.com` and called `FOO`.
+returns all jobs called `FOO` and owned by the user `jbarber@example.com`.

 BUILD INSTRUCTIONS
 ==================